phantomics/april/README.md

 <!-- TITLE/ -->

-# Apex
+# April

 <!-- /TITLE -->

 Ken Iverson's masterpiece reflected in the medium of Lisp.

-Apex compiles a subset of the APL programming language into Common Lisp.
+April compiles a subset of the APL programming language into Common Lisp.
 Leveraging Lisp's powerful macros and numerical processing faculties, it brings APL's expressive potential to bear for Lisp developers.
 Replace hundreds of lines of number-crunching code with a single line of APL.

-## Why Apex?
+## Why April?

 APL veritably hums with algorithmic power.
 As a handful of characters run past the lexer, vast fields of data grow, morph and distil to reveal their secrets.
 However, APL has hitherto dwelt in an ivory tower, secluded inside monolithic runtime environments.
 If you have a store of data you'd like to use with APL, getting it there can be an ordeal.
 Like hauling tons of cargo on donkeys' backs through a narrow mountain pass, it's not fun, and the prospect of it has ended many discussions of APL before they could begin.